-A lot of people aren’t totally ready for the information being shared here.
+A lot of people aren’t totally ready for the information being shared here about God and creation.
 It was actually first presented over 50 years ago.
 And a whole lot of people really weren’t ready for it then.
 It turns out that a truth heard too soon can be more harmful than if it were heard too late.
 Let’s just trust that in this day and age, with all that’s going on in the world, it’s time.
 It’s really time.

 These topics touch the greatest questions in existence, and therefore the information is not only difficult to present, but to grasp.
 Try to do so with more than your head.
 Use your whole heart, your soul, and your innermost senses.
 Endeavor to feel the truth rather than understand it.
 Only this will give you real understanding and perhaps seeds for enlightenment.

 The order in which these important topics are presented matters.
 It will be this: God, the Creation, the Fall of the Angels, the Plan of Salvation, and the War of the Worlds.